F3TTT/vagrant/README.md

 Use Case 1 - Install a package via puppet
 ======

-1. Install a package via puppet on one machine
+1. Install a package on one machine
  - vagrant ssh master
   - ```sudo puppet module install -i /etc/puppet/environments/production/modules saz/ntp```
   - add class to hosts in foreman GUI